The perfect holiday combo along the Mediterranean

 Sample delicious local cuisine such as paella, the traditional “tapas”, the “jamón serrano”, the “morcilla”, the “tortilla” and so many other delicious Spanish dishes.
 The famous paella is a rice dish originally from Valencia.
 “Paella,” which means frying pan in Spanish and leftovers in Arabic, is eaten traditionally on Sundays.

-Undeniably, Spain is famous for its music styles particularly the Flamenco.
+Undeniably, Spain is famous for its Andalusian white-washed Fincas, and music styles particularly the Flamenco.
 Move your body with grace to the tune of Spanish music.
 It delights the heart and frees the mind of troubles as you express yourself on the dance floor.

 There are wine growing regions all over the country, the best-known being La Rioja in the north.
 Visit Jerez to see the home of sherry and check out the little known vintages of the Canaries.
 Spain has produced world-renowned painters ranging from classical Velazquez to surrealist Picasso.
 Madrid has some of the finest art museums in the world.

 Lisbon is Europe’s oldest capital after Athens and is one of the world’s greatest natural harbours.
 As one of the world’s great historic cities, it should not be missed, especially by history buffs.
-In Lisbon a Local Specialist will take you to the UNESCO World Heritage site of the Hieronymite Monastery, and in Toledo you will experience a wonderful Cultural Insight as you visit an inlaid steel factory to see the local craftsmen at work.
+In Lisbon experience the UNESCO World Heritage site of the Hieronymite Monastery, and in Toledo experience a wonderful cultural insight at an inlaid steel factory to see the local craftsmen at work.

 The Algarve, which stretches 200 kilometres from the westerly rocky cliffs of Cape Saint Vincent to Vila Real de Santo Antonio on the Spanish border, has more than 100 wide sandy beaches.
 The jagged Mediterranean coastline shelters sunbathers and surfers with sandstone cliffs.